arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### PWM Fan Control

 The Portenta Hat Carrier is designed to be a thermal dissipation reference carrier for Portenta X8, including dedicated Pulse Width Modulation (PWM) pins for external fan control.
-The principle of PWM involves varying the width of the pulses sent to the device, in this case, a fan, to control its speed or position.
+The principle of PWM involves varying the width of the pulses sent to the device, in this case a fan, to control its speed or position.

 ![Portenta Hat Carrier Fan Mount](assets/board_fan_mount.gif)

-The fan can be connected via PWM pins available on the Portenta Hat Carrier.
+The fan can be connected via the PWM pins available on the Portenta Hat Carrier.
 The connector has the following structure:

 | **Pin number** | **Silkscreen** | **Power Net** | **Portenta HD Standard Pin** |                         **High-Density Pin**                         |
 |:--------------:|:--------------:|:-------------:|:----------------------------:|:--------------------------------------------------------------------:|